Bridging Individual and Collective Realism in LLM-Based Human Mobility Simulation via Mobility Scaling-Law Guidance: Related work

 \section{Related work}

 \textbf{LLM-based human mobility simulation.} Existing works explored using LLMs for human mobility simulation by leveraging their knowledge and human-like reasoning capabilities.
 The advantage of these approaches is that they do not require large-scale real-world mobility data for training.
 These works~\cite{jiawei2024large,du2025cams,piao2025agentsociety,mou2024individual,liu2024human,ju2025trajllm,shao2024chain,bhandari2024urban,li2024geo} guide LLMs to simulate human-like mobility intention reasoning step by step and then produce realistic mobility activity sequences.
 For example, CoPB~\cite{shao2024chain} is an intention- and planning-based framework that enables LLMs to generate human mobility trajectories through step-by-step reasoning.
 Although these works produce realistic outputs, the reliance on LLMs makes the simulation expensive.
-This work~\cite{jiawei2024large} designs a LLM-based agent framework for personal mobility generation, combining self-consistency and retrieval strategies to align language models with real-world human activity for accurate and interpretable mobility simulation.
+This work~\cite{jiawei2024large} designs a LLM-based agent framework for personal mobility generation, combining self-consistency and retrieval strategies to align language models with real-world human activity.
+However, they generate each individual's trajectory independently, without any population-level coordination mechanism, thereby failing to capture the emergence of collective behaviors.